How to Set Up a Working Schedule with your Virtual Assistant

 Define what you need

+To define what you need, you must consider various factors.
 This is to make sure that your schedule is both suitable and effective.
-Therefore, consider these points:
+Consider these points:

 Set your priorities

-- Second, perhaps even more critical − prioritize according to urgency: if something must be done quickly, but not necessarily right away, put it higher on your list so as not to forget about it while working on other matters!
+• Second, perhaps even more critical − prioritize according to urgency: if something must be done quickly, but not necessarily right away, put it higher on your list so as not to forget about it while working on other matters!

-Have realistic expectations − time is limited
+Have realistic expectations − time is limited.

-Consider your mental and physical needs
+Consider your mental and physical needs.

 An average person can only be productive for four hours a day.
 There are ways of stimulating the brain to be effective for more hours a day; however, that would involve proper energy management.